veelcheck/reddit-viewer-redux/README.md

-# Work in progress, do not judge the code too harsh 😅
 # Reddit Viewer App

-This project is a Reddit viewer application built using React, Redux and Vite.
-It allows users to browse Reddit content, search for specific terms, filter data based on predefined categories, and view detailed information about selected items including comments.
+This project is a Reddit viewer application built in Vite, using React and Redux Toolkit.
+It allows users to browse Reddit content, search for specific terms, filter data based on predefined categories, and view detailed information about selected items including the comments.

 ## Features